 We encourage a love of books and reading, so that the children read for both pleasure and for information.
 Teaching focuses on word reading and comprehension.
 In the Reception Class, a priority is given to phonics, allowing the children to de-code and to quickly recognise words.
 These skills are built upon through regular supported reading sessions in small groups throughout Key Stage 1 and 2.
 Comprehension skills are developed through high quality discussion and by the children experiencing a wide range of books and material.
 We regard it as essential that all children can read fluently, independently, confidently and with understanding by the end of Year 6.

 Writing incorporates transcription (spelling and handwriting) and composition (articulating ideas and structuring them).
 In Key Stage 1, discrete sessions on phonics and spelling take place and in Key Stage 2, these form part of a structured literacy lesson.
+Spelling Shed is used across Key Stage 2 for Spelling.
 The children learn to express their ideas confidently, using an increasingly wide range of vocabulary and with a progressive understanding of grammar.
 They learn to write in a variety of genre, with an awareness of audience and purpose and with fluent and legible handwriting.